 Today, Brussels blends its medieval charm with modern life.
 The historic center, with its Grand Place, comic murals, chocolate shops, and beer culture, sits alongside EU buildings and a very diverse population from all over the world.
 It's a city of contrasts where old stone streets meet glass offices, and it continues to grow as a place where history, politics, and everyday life come together in a unique way.

-Grand Place UNESCO-listed central square with stunning Gothic architecture and guild houses.
+Grand Place UNESCO-listed central square with stunning Gothic architecture and guilt houses.
 A must-see for its beauty, especially at night; host to events and markets.

 Atomium Iconic 1958 World's Fair structure resembling an atom.
 You can climb spheres for panoramic views and exhibits.
 Highly rated for its futuristic design and family-friendly science displays.

-Manneken Pis Famous cheeky statue of a peeing boy, often dressed in costumes.
-A quirky symbol of Brussels' humor; check the schedule for outfit changes.
+Manneken Pis Famous "cheeky" statue of a peeing boy, often dressed in costumes.
+A quirky symbol of Brussels' humor; there is a schedule for outfit changes!

 Royal Museums of Fine Arts of Belgium Premier collection of Belgian art, including Magritte and Bruegel masterpieces.
-Highly rated for its vast galleries; book timed entry for the surrealism wing.
+Highly rated for its vast galleries.

-Coudenberg Palace Underground ruins of a medieval palace beneath the modern city — explore tunnels and artifacts.
+Coudenberg Palace Underground ruins of a medieval palace beneath the modern city!
 Cool and slightly creepy historical dive.

-Sewer Museum Descend into Brussels' historic sewers for a guided tour of underground infrastructure and stories.
-Unique, creepy, and surprisingly fascinating (book ahead).
+Sewer Museum You can actually descend into Brussels' historic sewers for a guided tour of underground infrastructure and stories.
+Unique, creepy, and it is supposed to be surprisingly fascinating.
+I may not be able to convince the rest of the family, but I am incredibly interested!